Youth Action Fund

 • Language immersion opportunities

-• Culture-based education that includes ceremonies, medicines, arts, sciences
+• Culture camps or culture-based education that includes ceremonies, medicines, arts, and sciences

 • Social justice, law and rights-based education